osmarks/website/blog/on-phones.md

 [^2]: It's funny and sad to read old phone reviews which praise the performance of devices running single low-IPC cores at 1GHz or so.

 [^3]: The most practical right now, inasmuch as BlackBerry/TCL haven't released anything relevant in years, is the [Unihertz Titan (Pocket)](https://www.unihertz.com/products/titan-pocket).
 It has some cool features aside from the keyboard, but it also has awful cameras, an undersized-by-my-current-standards battery, a bad LCD display, and a MediaTek SoC (according to legend, they're worse at GPL compliance so custom ROMs are lacking).

+[^4]: Also, they don't fix the firmware, which probably has horrible security problems in it.